motine/red_pill_routes/README.md

 `Stretch` represents a part of a route.
 In the data retrieved from the sources, the connections between a route start and end node were always sorted.
-Yet, in real life one would assume, that the order might get scrambled up.
+Yet, one would assume, that the order might get scrambled up eventually.
 For example in `loopholes` we have stretches in the following order: ["gamma -> theta", "theta -> lambda"] for the first route.
-To also allow to find these stretches in reverse route, one can use `Stretch::order` to order the stretches.
+To also allow to find these stretches in reverse order, one can use `Stretch::order` to bring them in the right sequence.
-This algorithm is very limited at the moment, but can easily be extended.
+This algorithm is very limited at the moment, but can be extended.

 ## Decisions & Future work

 - I chose **minitest over rspec** to keep dependencies low
 - I chose to use downloaded versions of the **source data as fixtures** for the tests.
-- Depending on the stability of the input data, we could/should write much **more tests**.
+- We could/should write much **more tests**.
-- Also, we should add more validations in during parsing, so we **detect faulty data** files (e.g. we are only checking for the correct node name in Sentinel).
+- Depending on the stability of the input data, we should add more validations during parsing, so we **detect faulty data** files (e.g. we are only checking for the correct node name in Sentinel).
 - Some of the parsing operations (such as joining/denormalizing) could be done with a helper library or a real database.
 - We should **not store credentials** in the code (as seen in Transmitter).
 Here we should add a secret storage.